meilisearch/documentation/learn/advanced/dumps.md

 If a dump file is visible in the file system, the dump process was successfully completed. **Meilisearch will never create a partial dump file**, even if you interrupt an instance while it is generating a dump.

 ::: note
 Unlike [tasks](/learn/advanced/asynchronous_operations.md), dumps have no queue. **Meilisearch only processes one dump at a time.** If you attempt to create a dump while another dump is still processing, Meilisearch will throw an [error](/errors).

-The task queue will not process any further tasks during dump creation, but you can still add new requests to the queue.
+The task queue will not process any further tasks during dump creation, but you can still add new requests to the task queue.
 This is also true for [snapshots](/learn/advanced/snapshots.md#snapshots).
 :::

 ::: warning